 There are several aspects to consider in order to protect your wealth. and loved ones from the possibility of losing your faculties and the inevitability of death.
 Here are just some areas you should look at.

 If you are concerned with inheritance tax then you can use tools and reliefs to ensure that you reduce your exposure to it.

 If you are married with children and you die without a Will then your estate would be distributed as follows, the first £250,000 would go to your spouse as well as all of the personal chattels (meaning items in the home) and the remainder would be halved between your spouse and your children.
 So, your children may have to pay inheritance tax on your death.
 By putting in place a simple Will, all your assets could be distributed to your spouse and therefore no Inheritance Tax would be due (as it would qualify for the spousal exemption).
 Please see our section on Wills.

-The Residential Nil Rate Band is a newer tax band that is only accessible to those that own a primary residence and are given to immediate family through the Will, including: children, step-children, adopted children and grandchildren.
+The Residential Nil Rate Band is a newer tax band that is only accessible to those that own a primary residence and are given to the immediate family through the Will, including children, step-children, adopted children and grandchildren.
 If the home is gifted to other members of the family or other beneficiaries then you may lose out on the band.

 We may refer you to partner firms that specialise in financial advice around inheritance tax as you may wish to take out a financial product or use reliefs to mitigate your inheritance tax liability.